Homeless Hiring Tax Credit Assembly Bill (AB) 150

 Employee eligibility requirements

-- Be currently or recently homeless (within 180 days of hire) or be receiving services from a homeless services provider, and
+- In the previous 180 days, be homeless or be receiving services from a homeless services provider, and

 - Be certified by a certifying organization.
 The certificate expires 1 year after issuance.